unicef/publicgoods-toolkit/docs/adoptability.md

     - Are there published security patch releases?
 Is there a published process for publishing these patches?
     - Are any third-party dependencies updated?
-    - Does the project publish Common Vulnerability Exposure number(s)? (usually most relevant for more mature projects)
+    - Does the project publish Common Vulnerability Exposure (CVE) number(s)?
+      (usually most relevant for more mature projects)
     - Does the project publish security audits? (usually most relevant for more mature projects)
 - Is the product stable and reliable?